Cardiac Catheterization (cath) involves passing a catheter, a thin flexible tube, through a vein or artery in your arm or groin and into your heart.

 Innovative Diagnostic Equipment and Treatment Facilities

-The center also features a state-of-the-art electrophysiology (EP) lab which allows our physicians to perform diagnostic procedures that can detect an irregular heartbeat in the way the heart's electrical system functions.
+The hospital also features two state-of-the-art electrophysiology (EP) labs which allows our physicians to perform diagnostic procedures that can detect an irregular heartbeat in the way the heart's electrical system functions.